 Fathers' Rights Before Birth

-In all states, both legal parents of a child must consent to adoption.
-In order to gain the legal rights of a father, it's important to establish legal paternity early.
-The Supreme Court has repeatedly held that legally recognized fathers who have established a substantial relationship with their child have the right to make decisions regarding adoption.
+To gain legal rights, it's important for an unmarried father to establish legal paternity early.
+The Supreme Court has repeatedly held that legally recognized fathers who have established a substantial relationship with their child have the right to appear in adoption cases.

 Many states require a waiting period, usually around three days after birth, before the parents can consent to adoption.
 Consent should be given carefully, as it can be very difficult to revoke.

-Fathers' Rights Before Birth: The Health of the Mother and Unborn Child
+The Health of the Mother and Unborn Child

 The health of a child before birth is closely tied to the health and well-being of the mother.
 Activity such as abusing drugs or alcohol while pregnant can lead to serious child welfare issues after birth.